JustineLeleu/Java_week_6_cogip_API/README.md

 ## All dependencies

-This API use the following dependencies: Junit, Spring Boot, Spring Security, Spring Data JPA, MySQL Driver, Lombok, and Spring Web.
+This API use the following dependencies: Junit, Spring Boot, Spring Security, Spring Data JPA, MySQL Driver, Lombok, and Spring Web, Jakarta Validation API, and Hibernate Validator.

 ## Endpoint documentation